Pantechnicon

-A pantechnicon van was originally a furniture removal van drawn by horses and used by the British company "The Pantechnicon" for delivering and collecting furniture which its customers wished to store.
+A pantechnicon was originally a heavy furniture removal van drawn by horses and used by the British company The Pantechnicon for delivering and collecting furniture which its customers wished to store.
 The name is a word largely of British English usage.

 Origins and building

-The word "Pantechnicon" is an invented one, formed from the Greek pan ("all") and techne ("art").
+The word "pantechnicon" is an invented one, formed from the Greek pan ("all") and techne ("art").
 It was originally the name of a large establishment in Motcomb Street, Belgravia, London, opened in May 1831.
 It combined a picture gallery, a furniture shop, and the sale of carriages, while its southern half was a sizable warehouse for storing furniture and other items.
 Seth Smith, whose family were originally from Wiltshire, was a builder/property developer in the early 19th century, and constructed much of the new housing in Belgravia, then a country area.
 Their clients required storage facilities and this was built on an awkward left-over triangular site with a Greek style Doric column façade, and called Pantechnicon, pseudo-Greek for "pertaining to all the arts or crafts".

 Subsequently, special wagons were designed with sloping ramps to more easily load furniture, with the building name on the side.
-The very large, distinctive, and noticeable horse-drawn vans that were used to collect and deliver the customers' furniture came to be known as "Pantechnicon vans."
-From around 1900, the name was shortened to simply Pantechnicon.
+The very large, distinctive horse-drawn vans that were used to collect and deliver the customers' furniture came to be known as "pantechnicon vans".
+From around 1900, the name was shortened to simply "pantechnicon".
 The Pantechnicon Ltd, a furniture storage and removal company, continued to trade until the 1970s.

 The building was largely destroyed by fire in 1874, but the façade still exists and the usefulness of the vans was by then well established and they had been adopted by other firms.
 In 2015, the façade and the building behind was leased by its owner, Grosvenor Estates, to Cubitt House, a company specializing in pubs and restaurants in the Belgravia area, and has been redeveloped into a "food and retail emporium" over six floors, including a basement and a roof-terrace.